HeartFlow/hf-element-ui/README.md

 ### Release new version
-- `npm run build:theme` which will generate the `/shared/lib` folder containing the `.css` files for the Element UI components
+- `npm run build:theme` to generate the `/shared/lib` folder containing the `.css` files for the Element UI components (only run if css theme files were updated)
-- Commit and reate a tag with the release version (e.g `v1.2.0`)
+- Commit and create a tag with the release version (e.g `v1.3.0`)
 - Update `README.md`, `package.json` and `package-lock.json` release version references
 - Push the commit and new tag